‘Wonder Woman’: Joss Whedon’s Legendary Script Has Surfaced After 11 Years

 — Jay Zampi (@z4mp1) April 4, 2017

 One can tell by reading through the script that Whedon is very familiar with the Wonder Woman comics, as he remains pretty faithful to the source materials in most respects.
-For example, the Wonder Woman of Joss’s script is not depicted as an invincible force who can leap tall buildings and shrug off bullet-wounds.
+For example, the Wonder Woman of Joss’ script is not depicted as an invincible force who can leap tall buildings and shrug off bullet-wounds.
 Touches like this make it obvious Whedon was going for a realistic and dramatic action film rather than another generic superhero flick with his Wonder Woman.

 Audiences would also get to see Wonder Woman do battle with the mechanical Khimaera from the comics under Whedon’s script, which critics agree would have been pretty cool.